m-bock/purescript-classless-arbitrary/README.md

 for a couple of concrete types like String or Boolean.
 As well as a couple of combined types like `Array a` which refer to our instance to fill the values of the generic type parameters.
 This does not work that easily for constructs like records.
-Because they're complete heterogenous, meaning they can contain an arbitrary amount of different types.
+Because they're completely heterogenous, meaning they can contain an arbitrary amount of different types.
 Now we need a trick to "pass" our own type class implementation to a generic function that traverses the record fields.
-The concept that is used here is inspired by the [heterogeneous package](https://github.com/thought2/purescript-heterogeneous) and is well documented in the libraries README.
+The concept that is used here is inspired by the [heterogeneous package](https://github.com/thought2/purescript-heterogeneous) and is well documented in the librarie's README.

 We define a "dummy" data type and write an instance of the `Init` type class for it: